IHE/ITI.NPFS/input/pagecontent/ITI-87.md

-- If the file submitted is a Workflow Definition template, the masterIdentifier element shall be valued with the workflowDefinitionReference as defined by the XDW Profile (see ITI
+- If the file submitted is a Workflow Definition template, the masterIdentifier element shall be valued with the workflowDefinitionReference as defined by the XDW Profile ([see ITI TF-3: 5.4.2.2](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_TF_Rev15.0_Vol3_FT_2018-07-24.pdf)) .
-  TF-3: 5.4.2.2).

-- If the file submitted is a Patient Privacy Policy (see ITI TF-1:
-  19.2.1 Basic Patient Privacy Consent),, the masterIdentifier element shall be valued with the associated Patient Privacy Policy Identifier.
+- If the file submitted is a Patient Privacy Policy ([see ITI TF-1: 19.2.1 Basic Patient Privacy Consent](https://profiles.ihe.net/ITI/TF/Volume1/ch-19.html)), the masterIdentifier element shall be valued with the associated Patient Privacy Policy Identifier.

 Local policies should define how to handle this element in case of